 As seen from the last equation, Tellegen's Theorem implies the energy conservation law.
 "The sum of power delivered by the independent sources to the network elements is equal to the sum of the power absorbed by all the network branches."
 So, the application of Tellegen's theorem can be classified as

 - Conservation of complex power

-- The real(or active) part and the phase of driving point impedance
+- The real(or active) part and the phase of the driving point impedance

 - Driving point impedance

-Example: Find all branch voltages and currents for both networks N1, N2, and then verify Tellegen’s theorem.
+Example: Find all branch voltages and currents for networks N1 and N2, then verify Tellegen's theorem.

-The substitution theorem states that "If the voltage across any branch and the current flowing through that branch of a dc bilateral network are known, then that branch can be substituted by any one of the combinations that can consist of the same voltage and current through that chosen branch.
+The substitution theorem states, "If the voltage across any branch and the current flowing through that branch of a dc bilateral network are known, then that branch can be substituted by any one of the combinations that can consist of the same voltage and current through that chosen branch.

-- By the use of the substitution theorem, the number of equivalent branches are:
+- By the use of the substitution theorem, the number of equivalent branches is:

-Note : for each equivalent, the terminal voltage and current are the same and known potential difference and current in a network can be replaced by an ideal voltage source and current source respectively.
+Note: for each equivalent, the terminal voltage and current are the same and known potential difference, and the current in a network can be replaced by an ideal voltage source and current source, respectively.

 - Example: The current source equivalence where a known current is replaced by an ideal current source, permitting the isolation of R4 and R5 as shown below

 Recall the discussion of bridge networks that V = 0 and I = 0 were replaced by a short-circuit and an open circuit, respectively.

 - A part of a bigger circuit that is configured with the three-terminal network Y (or Δ) has to be converted into an equivalent Δ (or Y) through transformations.